mi-classroom/mi-web-technologien-beiboot-ss2020-p2sk/README.md

 docker-compose down [--remove-orphans]
 ```

+## Example PWA implementation

+An example is accessible via the [github.io page](https://p2sk.github.io/mi-web-technologien-beiboot-ss2020-Dominikdeimel/Frontend/devPage/public/).
+Descisions made for the PWA can be viewed in the [Decision.md](https://github.com/p2sk/mi-web-technologien-beiboot-ss2020-Dominikdeimel/blob/master/Frontend/Desicion.md).
+The implementation is based on Dominik Deimel Repos.
+The [fork is here](https://github.com/p2sk/mi-web-technologien-beiboot-ss2020-Dominikdeimel).

 ## How to contribute

 For contributing to this project please review the [Contributing](docs/CONTRIBUTING.md) guide.
 If you encounter any issue or can't fix it yourself, don't hesitate to open an issue.